terraform-linters/tflint/docs/rules/aws_instance_previous_type.md

 ## Why

-Previous generation instance types are inferior to current generation in terms of performance and fee.
-Unless there is a special reason, you should avoid to use these ones.
+Current generation instance types have better performance and lower cost than previous generations.
+Users should avoid previous generation instance types, especially for new instances.

 ## How To Fix